 I got married at the age of 17 and the carefree life I led stopped.
 I was separated from my friends because I had to follow my husband who traveled often, producing coal.
 During this period, the influence of communism from China was growing.
 Although we lived far away from China, it was assumed that your loyalty was to the motherland.
 This created an atmosphere of fear.
 People were forced to join because the communist party wanted to grow in numbers.
-They were bullying, demanding and when opposed, made life very unpleasant.
+They bullied.
+They demanded.
+And, when opposed, they made life very unpleasant.
 Everyone was afraid, and many ran away.

 This was a difficult time in my life.
-Losing Mother was hard on me, especially when I was just beginning my marriage and parental journey.
+Losing Mother was hard on me, especially when I was just beginning my marriage and being a new mother myself.
 Father was busy trying to make ends meet because my siblings were still young.
 I could not afford to grieve the loss of my mother for long; many people needed me.
 My husband and I decided to move home to help Father with the housekeeping.
 We lived there until we had Betty, my third child.

 It was 1941 when the Japanese invaded Malaya.
 As they came in batches on feet and bicycles, they grabbed anything they could get their hands on.
 Livestock, rice, sugar…anything they could eat.
 We sold all kinds of things including cloth.
 I remember packing the cloth into empty biscuit tins, so it wouldn’t get wet.
 We then loaded as many supplies as we could onto the boats and rowed into the jungles to hide them there.
 My husband didn’t know, but I had instructed the workers one night to hide the supplies among the thick foliage where tigers liked to make their home.
 No one would dare look there.
 We crawled in the dark, covering everything with planks and tarps.

 We knew we could not fight against the Japanese soldiers when they came to our shop.
 They took away everything else we had left.
-My father and father-in-law kept an eye on the shop during that time, two old men keeping up with pretenses while we escaped.
+My father and father-in-law kept an eye on the shop during that time.
+Can you imagine?
+Two old men keeping up with pretenses while we escaped.
 We were so scared.
 When the full force arrived in our village, we were about to have dinner.
 We heard them coming, and without thinking about our food, we ran to hide in the jungles.
 We forgot to bring torches; we were that afraid, losing all sense of thought!

 We stepped into a lot of thorns that night, but we didn’t care!
 We stayed under the cover of the jungle for several months.
 We were lucky we had supplies, many other people had nothing.
 Our workers at the shop came with us, and by that point we had five children to take care of.
 In total, there were around twenty of us.
 When we needed meat, the men would hunt for cockles by the sea or sometimes they would catch a turtle, and we’d live off its meat for a long time.

 In time, the Japanese declared that the war was over, and we came out of hiding.
 The British returned and there was talk about independence for Malaya, but that was negotiated in the capital city Kuala Lumpur.
-Since we were far away, with a small patrol of police, we lived in fear of the Chinese communists.
+Since we were far away with only a small patrol of police, we lived in fear of the Chinese communists.
 They fashioned themselves as guerrillas in the jungles, determined to win Malaya from the British.
-They claimed that the land should belong to China.
+They claimed that the land belonged to China.
 To claim control, the British government sent Oversights and started jailing people for allegedly helping the communists.

-We were scared witless!
 At night, we were so afraid, we didn’t dare sleep.
 We were worried they would come to kill us just for talking about them!
 Even if you didn’t, anyone who accused you of saying the wrong thing could result in your whole family dying.
 We were so frightened that we finally moved to another town.
 It was slightly safer there.
-That was a fearful time; lots of people went missing, disappeared or were killed.
+That was a fearful time; lots of people went missing, disappeared, or were killed.